talukaragoz/Turkish-Text-Classifier/README.md

 # Turkish Text Classification Project

 This project implements a Turkish text classification system using both a Long Short-Term Memory (LSTM) neural network and a Large Language Model (LLM) approach.
-It provides a FastAPI web service for classifying Turkish text into various domains.
+It provides an interactive command-line interface for classifying Turkish text into various domains.

 ## Getting Started

 ### Prerequisites

-- Python 3.10+
-- Docker and Docker Compose (optional, for containerized deployment)
+- Docker
-- Ollama (for LLM-based classification)
+- Ollama with the `llama3` model installed locally

 ### Installation